kjkasi/EasyNetQWiki/ManagementApi/Permissions.md

 A permission is a set of access values between a user and a virtual host.
 RabbitMQ distinguishes between _configure_, _write_ and _read_ operations on exchanges and queues.
 The exchanges or queues that a permission applies to is expressed by a regular expression.
 So, for example '^$', matching nothing but an empty string denies access to any exchange or queue. '.*', matching any string, gives access to all exchanges and queues. 'mike\..*' would give access to any exchange or queue beginning with 'mike.'.

+For more information on access control, see [the RabbitMQ documentation](http://www.rabbitmq.com/access-control.html)

 The **PermissionInfo** class represents a single permission.
 The default permission gives access to everything:

     user = new User {name = "mikey"};